vuejs/language-tools/README.md

 Volar is a fast implementation to try to create faster Vue Language Service to near to native TypeScript Language Service performance.
 (How? use Composition API!)

+You can ask [here](https://github.com/johnsoncodehk/volar/issues/17), if you are not sure whether to use. :)

 ## :warning: Warning!

 The old `<script setup>` support ([RFC #182](https://github.com/vuejs/rfcs/pull/182)) is planning to remove: https://github.com/johnsoncodehk/volar/issues/27